Weakly-special threefolds and non-density of rational points: The dimension of the moduli space of orbifold maps

 \section{The dimension of the moduli space of orbifold maps}

-In this section we show that the moduli space of non-constant orbifold maps from a fixed curve to an orbifold pair of general type $(X,\Delta)$ is one-dimensional, under suitable assumptions (see Corollary \ref{corollary:boundedness}).
+In this section, let $k$ be an algebraically closed field of characteristic zero.
+We show that, under suitable assumptions, the moduli space of non-constant orbifold maps from a fixed curve to an orbifold pair of general type $(X,\Delta)$ is at most one-dimensional (see Corollary \ref{corollary:boundedness}).

 Let $(X,\Delta)$ be a smooth proper orbifold.
 Recall that $(X,\Delta)$ is of general type if $K_X + \Delta$ is a big $\mathbb{Q}$-divisor.
-A key ingredient in proving Corollary \ref{corollary:boundedness} is the following recently established finiteness result for dominant maps \cite[Theorem~1.1]{BJ}.
+To prove Corollary \ref{corollary:boundedness} we invoke the following recent finiteness result for dominant maps \cite[Theorem~1.1]{BJ}.

 \begin{theorem}[Kobayashi--Ochiai for orbifold pairs] Let $V$ be a normal integral variety and let $(X,\Delta)$ be a smooth proper orbifold of general type.
 Then, the set of dominant morphisms $V \to (X,\Delta)$ is finite. \end{theorem}